 Isaiah speaks of a complete change in the hearts and minds of the people.
 Yet, due to a sodden nature, lest they truly hear the message of Adonai they would rebel all the more; thus, this part of scripture is couched in the negative parlance and meant to convict.
 Continuing through verse 13 tells us the truth about the Jewish people, that they had a hard time understanding the higher message of Isaiah.
 As Jesus quotes the same scripture he reveals the true message of God, yet clearly indicates he remains immersed within similar times.
 That so, many will hear with their physical ears and see with their eyes, such as healing miracle.
 But only the tenth portion will be able to receive the great blessing and cross the river into acceptance and better yet, understanding.

 Isaiah chapter five deals with the impending judgment of the Jewish people.
 The judgment is based upon the inability to yield proper fruit.* Chapter five reads much like the ‘woes’ Jesus directs at the Pharisees (Mt.
 23.1-39; Lk.
 11.37-54).
 Chapter six refers to God’s calling of Isaiah into his prophetical ministry, with the above scripture describing how hard it can be to call people forth.
 In Jesus’ times, Isaiah was considered the greatest of the prophets.
-Jesus clearly makes an allusion to himself, and also refers to Isaiah while in Nazara (transposed into Nazareth), “sent to heal the brokenhearted, to preach deliverance to the captives,” Luke 4.18 (Is.
+Jesus pronounces the transition by referring to Isaiah, and clearly makes an allusion to himself while in Nazara (transposed into Nazareth), “sent to heal the brokenhearted, to preach deliverance to the captives,” Luke 4.18 (Is.
 61.1).

 *“(the vineyard) brought forth wild grapes,” from Is.
 5.2.

 All higher spiritual teachings embrace parable, the presentation of a puzzle that may be understood on many different levels.
-Parable, or inscrutability, allows for both those who may be more intent to grasp the unseeable as well as those who may suffer a lagging step and who do not.
+Parable, or inscrutability, allows for both those who may grasp the unseeable as well as those who may suffer a lagging step and may not.
 A parable often foments many elements and requires the student to give thought not only to its meaning but what it means to them personally.

 THE PARABLE OF THE MUSTARD SEED AND THE YEAST